Da Vinci (magazine)

-Da Vinci (ダ・ヴィンチ, Da Vinci) is a monthly magazine about books published by Kadokawa Corporation, launched in 1994 by Recruit Co.
+Da Vinci (ダ・ヴィンチ, Da Vinci) is a monthly magazine about books published by Media Factory, launched in 1994 by Recruit.
 The first publisher was Yoshio Kimura, the editor-in-chief was Yasuhiro Nagazono, and the art director was Toshiaki Ichikawa.

 Overview

 Da Vinci is a book information magazine that introduces new publications, popular books and comics.
 The magazine also features essays by famous people, reader-submitted columns, questionnaires, special features on the relationship between the world and books from a new perspective, and a wide range of information on new paperbacks, new books, and new comics.
 It also includes information on approaching authors for book signings.